CarlosSerna11366/ICSD_GSR/README.md

 Repository containing my data and workflow throughout my GSR assignment
 ## Assaignment ##
 Things to consider,
   Who are the Buyers/renters?
-Inland County Profile.
+Inland County Profile:
     A. U.S. Census data on homeowner characteristics by race, class, location, household structure, age cohort, income, etc
     B. Proximity to Employment
  What should the region's housing mix look like in 20 years?
     1. Millenials
     2. Boomers
     3. Multigenerational